Circulation & Borrowing Privileges

 Circulation of Periodicals

-Some periodicals circulate to Washington University faculty, staff, and students, but are not requestable.
+Some periodicals circulate to Washington University faculty, staff, and students but are not requestable.
 Check with the staff at your library for more assistance.
 Bound periodicals circulate for 3 days.
 Unbound periodicals (current issues) circulate for 1 day.
-Graduate students with overdue periodicals will be fined $1.00 per day, with no grace period.
+Overdue periodicals are subject to fines of $1.00 per day, with no grace period.

 Items that have not been requested by another borrower or reached the renewal limit may be renewed using the My Catalog function on the library system.
 Patrons may also renew by bringing materials to the home library on the Danforth Campus.
 If the books have reached their renewal limit or are very overdue, they must be brought to a library to be checked in.

 A recall is used when someone needs an item another person has checked out.
 Unlike a “hold,” which lets the first borrower keep the item until the due date, a recall will sometimes shorten the due date.
 When a recall is placed on an item you have checked out, you will receive an email notice stating the due date.

 If the item is checked out, request the item from MOBIUS (when a copy is available) instead of recalling the library’s copy.
 MOBIUS items arrive sooner than recalled items.
 Interlibrary Loan is also available to request items not available in our library or MOBIUS.